Tyaap/ASRT_Auto_Recorder/README.md

 # How to install:
 1. Download and install the OBS websocket plugin from here: https://github.com/Palakis/obs-websocket/releases
-2. Extract the contents of a zip file to somewhere on your computer.
+2. Extract the contents of the zip file to somewhere on your computer.
 2. Start OBS Studio.
 3. Start "Auto Recorder.exe" from the extracted files.